 CBD Does Not Get You High

 A common misconception that people may have when they learn that CBD is derived from cannabis is that it will get you ‘high’.
-The most common cannabinoid found within the cannabis plant is THC.
-This is also the main psychoactive compound found within the plant.
+The most common cannabinoid found within the cannabis plant is THC, which is also the main psychoactive compound found within the plant.
 However, CBD – the second most prevalent cannabinoid – does not have the same psychoactive effects.

-Although it would be wrong to claim that CBD doesn’t have any psychoactive effects – as it has been found to effect some brain activities, such as relieving feelings of anxiety – it does not cause a ‘high’ often associated with the consumption of cannabis.
+Although it would be wrong to claim that CBD doesn’t have any psychoactive effects – as it has been found to affect some brain activities, such as relieving feelings of anxiety – it does not cause the ‘high’ often associated with the consumption of cannabis.
 Instead, many users report feelings of subtle calm and relaxation without impairment to cognitive function.

 CBD is legal in the UK